Forgiveness and Healthy Alternatives Workshop

 Teacher: Holly Satvika

-Holly Satvika is a family nurse practitioner, teacher, mother, and happy human being living in Asheville, North Carolina.
-She has been practicing meditation for nearly 3 decades, and she completed the MSC Teacher Training program in Ontario, Canada in 2018.
-She is officially a “Trained Teacher of Mindful Self-Compassion”, and you can view her profile on the Center for Mindful Self-Compassion website.
+I am a teacher, mother, family nurse practitioner, and happy human being living in Asheville, North Carolina.
+I have been practicing meditation for nearly 3 decades, and I completed the MSC Teacher Training program in Ontario, Canada in 2018.
+Officially, I am a “Trained Teacher of Mindful Self-Compassion”, and you can view my profile on the Center for Mindful Self-Compassion website.

 Sign Up for My Mailing List